slingamn/namespaced-openvpn/README.md

 The [network namespace](https://lwn.net/Articles/580893/) functionality of Linux provides, in effect, additional isolated copies of the entire kernel networking stack.
 The idea behind `namespaced-openvpn` is this: the `openvpn` process itself can run in the root namespace, but its tunnel interface `tun0` can be transferred into a new, protected network namespace.
 This new namespace will have the loopback adapter `lo` and `tun0` as its only interfaces, and all non-localhost traffic will be routed over `tun0`.
 The `openvpn` process is not disrupted by this because it communicates with `tun0` via the file descriptor it opened to `/dev/net/tun`, which is unaffected by the change of namespace.

-As long as sensitive applications are correctly launched within the new, isolated namespace, all of the enumerated issues are systematically resolved:
+As long as sensitive applications are correctly launched within the new, isolated namespace, most of the enumerated issues are systematically resolved:

-1. Route injection is impossible because `NetworkManager`, `dhclient`, etc. are running in the root namespace, so they can respond to any change in the external network environment without affecting the protected namespace.
-In essence, this is a separation of concerns: the root namespace is tasked with maintaining *connectivity*, including interfacing with untrusted DHCP and DNS servers, while the protected namespace is tasked with maintaining privacy.
+1. Route injection is impossible because `NetworkManager`, `dhclient`, etc. are running in the root namespace, so they can respond to routing changes in the external network environment without affecting the protected namespace.
 2. "Port Fail" is blocked because the protected namespace has no routing exception for the remote gateway: every packet must go to `tun0`.
-3. Asymmetric routing attacks, IPv6 leaks, and DNS leaks are all blocked because the protected namespace has no access to any physical interface.
+3. Asymmetric routing attacks and IPv6 leaks are blocked because the protected namespace has no access to any physical interface.
 4. The `openvpn` process can freely restart because it runs in the root namespace, which has unmodified routes --- so its DNS request for the remote, and then its handshake with the resulting remote IP, all use `eth0`.
+5. Accidental DNS leaks via LAN resolvers are typically blocked because the protected namespace has no direct layer-3 access to the LAN.
+However, additional hardening is needed to protect against some attacks and leaks --- see the "DNS hardening" section below.

 This approach has some further strengths: